-The Company recognizes a loss allowance for expected credit losses on financial assets that are measured at amortized cost.
+The Company recognizes a loss allowance for expected credit losses on financial assets that are measured at amortized cost using the "simplified method".
 At each reporting date, the Company measures the loss allowance for the financial asset at an amount equal to the lifetime expected credit losses if the credit risk on the financial asset has increased significantly since initial recognition.
-If at the reporting date, the financial asset has not increased significantly since initial recognition, the Company measures the loss allowance for the financial asset at an amount equal to the twelve month expected credit losses.
+If at the reporting date, the financial asset at an amount equal to the twelve month expected credit losses.
 The Company shall recognize in the consolidated statements of loss and comprehensive loss as an impairment gain or loss, the amount of expected credit losses that is required to adjust the loss allowance at the reporting date to the amount that is required to be recognized.